Meet the multidisciplinary team behind London Pain Clinic

 At the London Pain Clinic we work with a number of physiotherapy associates who offer specialist treatment pathways and who have been playing a key part in the rehabilitation of our patients for many years.

-Maxine is a specialist pain & spinal physiotherapist with over 20 years experience in the assessment, diagnosis and treatment of musculoskeletal, neuropathic (nerve) and spinal pain conditions.
+Maxine is a Specialist Fibromyalgia Physiotherapist with over 20 years experience in the assessment, diagnosis and treatment of musculoskeletal, neuropathic (nerve) and spinal pain conditions.
 Fully chartered and HCPC registered, she has worked extensively within large NHS teaching hospitals as well as in the private sector in the UK & Australia.

 West London Physiotherapy